hipe/tmx/plugin/doc/issues/008-the-plugin-manifesto.md

-## objective, scope, and approach
+## objective, scope, and approach in synopsis

-"toolkit", not one-size-fits-most one-stop magic DSL
+  - "toolkit" not "framework": not a once-size-fits-most one-stop magic DSL

-no subclassing
+  - composition not subclassing (a little more boilerplate in exchange for this)

-independent, isolated components
+  - independent, isolated components